 Exploring open access coverage of Wikipedia cited research across the White Rose Universities.
 Altmetric.com and Unpaywall datasets

-datasetposted on 08.04.2020, 13:27 by Andrew TattersallAndrew Tattersall, Kate O'NeillKate O'Neill, Christopher CarrollChristopher Carroll, Nick SheppardNick Sheppard, Thom Blake
+datasetposted on 2020-04-08, 13:27 authored by Andrew TattersallAndrew Tattersall, Kate O'NeillKate O'Neill, Christopher CarrollChristopher Carroll, Nick SheppardNick Sheppard, Thom Blake

-These data were collected as part of a project by Andy Tattersall, Kate O'Neill, Chris Carroll (University of Sheffield) Nick Sheppard (University of Leeds) Thom Blake (University of York) which will be published sometime in 2020.
-The draft title of the paper is: Exploring open access coverage of Wikipedia cited research across the White Rose Universities.
+These data were collected as part of a project by Andy Tattersall, Kate O'Neill, Chris Carroll (University of Sheffield) Nick Sheppard (University of Leeds) Thom Blake (University of York).

 A data request to Altmetric.com was submitted on the 16th April 2019 for entries that included authors from any of the three White Rose universities that are cited at least once in a Wikipedia entry.
 Data were tabulated and descriptive statistics were produced.
 The implications of the data are then discussed.
 We looked at just the White Rose universities of Leeds, Sheffield and York as they have their own shared Open Access repository in addition to their long history of collaboration, research focus; in addition that they are all members of the Russell Group of universities.